PoisotLab/ms_metaweb_perspectives/README.md

 of an embedding, without the need to measure derived aspects of their structure (*e.g.* motifs, paths, modularity, ...).

+## Ecological networks are good candidates for embedding

 Indeed, food webs are inherently low-dimensional objects, and can be adequately represented with less than ten dimensions [@Braga2021Phylogenetic;
 @Eklof2013Dimensionality; @Braga2019Spatial].
 Simulation results by